Getting started with WordPress

-PhpStorm provides a dedicated interface for developing and running WordPress applications and provides WordPress-aware coding assistance, see WordPress Specific Coding Assistance.
-To get access to this functionality in a project, you need to download WordPress, register it in PhpStorm, and activated the WordPress integration within the current project.
+PhpStorm provides a dedicated interface for developing and running WordPress applications and provides WordPress-aware coding assistance, refer to WordPress-specific coding assistance.
+To get access to this functionality in a project, you need to download WordPress, register it in PhpStorm, and activate the WordPress integration within the current project.

 Alternatively, you can download WordPress and create a stub of a WordPress-targeted project.
 In this case, the WordPress integration in the project will be activated automatically.

 Whether you enable the WordPress integration in an existing project or create a stub of a WordPress application, PhpStorm checks if the development environment is configured properly for WordPress development.
 If the configuration does not meet the requirements, PhpStorm displays a popup with a Fix link.

 Make sure the PHP and WordPress Support plugins are installed and enabled.